 Graduation from a physical therapist assistant education program accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, VA 22314; phone; 703-706-3245; firstname.lastname@example.org is necessary for eligibility to sit for the licensure examination, which is required in all states.

 The University of Alaska, Anchorage is seeking accreditation of a new physical therapist assistant education program from CAPTE.
-The program will submit an Application for Candidacy, which is the formal application required in the pre-accreditation stage.
+The program has submitted an Application for Candidacy, which is the formal application required in the pre-accreditation stage.
 Submission of this document does not assure that the program will be granted Candidate for Accreditation status.
 Achievement of Candidate for Accreditation status is required prior to implementation of the technical phase of the program, therefore no students may be enrolled in technical courses until Candidate for Accreditation status has been achieved.
 Further, though achievement of Candidate for Accreditation status signifies satisfactory progress toward accreditation, it does not assure that the program will be granted accreditation.